-- i.
-Code of Conduct.
+- a) Code of Conduct.

-- ii.
-Dispensations Policy.
+- b) Dispensations Policy.

-- iii.
-Flexible Working Policy.
+- c) Flexible Working Policy.

-- iv.
-Financial Regulations with associated policies.
+- d) Financial Regulations with associated policies.

-- v.
-Grants Scheme.
+- e) Grants Scheme.

-- vi.
-Partnership Protocol.
+- f) Partnership Protocol.

-g.
-Scheme of Delegation and Communities Committee Draft Terms of Reference
+14. Scheme of Delegation and Communities Committee Draft Terms of Reference

-Ratify the draft Terms of Reference for the Communities Committee and the amended Scheme of Delegation.
+Consider the draft Terms of Reference for the Communities Committee and the changes to the Councils' Scheme of Delegation and recommend these go forward to Full Council for ratification.